Can you explain your science to a non-scientist? If not, why not?

 Governments, funders, industry, and academics themselves are waking up to the urgent need to make scientific knowledge accessible to the general population.

+PLS’s do that.
 A PLS can help article authors, science, and society alike.
 For starters, understand how a PLS and an abstract are different.
-That’s what you’ll learn here.

 Main features of a plain language summary